The eviction process can differ from county to county, but they more or less are the same:

 No matter the reason for eviction, the landlord cannot do a self-help eviction, which is an illegal form of eviction that is considered disorderly conduct on the part of the landlord.

 The reason for eviction can range from non-payment of rent to non-renewal of the lease terms.
-Below are the basic rules and regulations when it comes to evicting a tenant in New Jersey.
+Below are the basic rules and regulations when it comes to evicting a tenant in Tennessee.

 1. Notice requirements for failure to pay rent or non-payment of rent